nvanselow/sinatra_helpers/README.md

 **Purpose:** This helper creates a select box with an array of options.
 It will also select a specific option if a current one is provided.

 *Instructions:*
-1. Download the `input_helper.rb` file and include it in your project
+1. Download the `input_helper.rb` file from the `modules` folder and include it in your project
 2. In your main Sinatra app (usually `server.rb`), make sure to `require_relative "input_helper.rb"` (depending on where you save the file, require_relative may need to include a path (e.g., `require_relative "helpers/input_helper.rb"`)
 3. In the main Sinatra app (usually `server.rb`), add the following line at the top somewhere - `include InputHelper`